bitcraze/bitcraze-website/src/documentation/tutorials/getting-started-with-crazyflie-2-x.md

 {% si_intro Installing on a computer; inst-comp %}
-When using a computer to fly the Crazyflie, you also need a standard gamepad ([more information](/documentation/repository/crazyflie-clients-python/master/userguides/inputdevices/)) for maneuvering and a Crazyradio PA for communication.
+When using a computer to fly the Crazyflie, you also need a standard gamepad ([more information](/documentation/repository/crazyflie-clients-python/master/userguides/inputdevices/)) for maneuvering and a {% poplink crazyradio-2-0 %} or Crazyradio PA for communication.
 {% endsi_intro %}

 {% si_step installation flavour %}